hamburger

 How to Prepare Current Affairs for UPSC?

-Updated on: February 17th, 2023
+Updated on: November 14th, 2023

 How to Prepare Current Affairs for UPSC?

-“Current events of national and international importance,” which is a part of the UPSC Prelims Syllabus, is called Current Affairs.
-The syllabus of current affairs is not defined in both UPSC Prelims or UPSC Mains exams.
+Current Affairs for UPSC focuses on “Current events of national and international importance,” which is a part of the Prelims Syllabus.
+The syllabus of current affairs is not defined in both Prelims or Mains exams.
 So the aspirants need to read major newspapers, make notes, and cover all the major news that is relevant to UPSC current affairs.
+It is highly recommended that the candidates go through the UPSC Previous Year Question Papers while preparing for the current affairs section.
+It will help them to understand the types of questions asked, and they will figure out a way to prepare for current affairs.

-How to Cover Current Affairs for UPSC?
+9 Tips to Prepare Current Affairs for UPSC

 UPSC doesn’t examine your memorizing power; it simply tests how well someone is absorbing the details and going beyond the information.
 To be able to pass this test, candidates need to have a rock-solid preparation strategy.
 We have prepared some tips to cover the current affairs for UPSC below that would be beneficial during the preparation.